Obaidul Karim

 Obaidul Karim is a Bangladeshi businessman and the founder and chairman of Orion Group.
-He is the president of sporting club Mohammedan SC Limited.
-He is an innovative, enterprising Bangladeshi business icon who has instrumented his success in the field of diversified business portfolios.
+Besides being an entrepreneur, he is also the president of sporting club Mohammedan SC Limited.

 Career

 The Orion Group was founded by Obaidul Karim during 1985 when he started with Orion Laboratories Ltd. The group's early growth was driven organically through operations in pharmaceuticals & LVPs and toiletries & cosmetics.
 In 1993 Orion acquired the then ailing Kohinoor Chemical Co Ltd, manufacturer of the major line of 'Tibet' brand toiletries and beauty care products.

 Orion has been a producer in the pharmaceuticals, cosmetics and toiletries sectors since 1985 in Bangladesh.
 More recently, Orion has been focused on infrastructure development and power generation businesses through major investments and joint ventures.
 One contribution in the country is the implementation of a 10 km elevated expressway (flyover) in Dhaka.

 The Orion Group divides their operations into number of strategic business units with multiple subsidiary companies in agro products, cosmetic & toiletries, construction and allied, energy sector, hospitality management, infrastructure development, pharma & healthcare, power generation, real estate, sports & events and textiles & garments.